Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 ## Monitoring

+There are 2 health check endpoints for the Edge Proxy.

+### SDK Proxy Health Check

-When making a request to `/health` the proxy will respond with a HTTP `200` and `{"status": "ok"}`.
+When making a request to `/proxy/health` the proxy will respond with a HTTP `200` and `{"status": "ok"}`.
 You can point your orchestration health checks to this endpoint.
+This endpoint checks that the Environment document is not stale, and that the proxy is serving SDK requests.

+### Realtime Flags/Server Sent Events Health Check

+If you are using the Proxy to power Server Sent Events for realtime flag updates.
+When making a request to `/sse/health` the proxy will respond with a HTTP `200` and `{"status": "ok"}`.

 ## Managing Traits